SkyAPM/Organization/README.md

 # Open Skywalking Organization
+Open SkyWalking Organization is working on the ecosystem around the Apache SkyWalking.

+## Status of formal SkyWalking project repositories
-**SkyWalking project and its two major repositories have been contributed to and accepted by [Apache Software Foundation](https://github.com/apache).**
+**SkyWalking project and its formal two major repositories have been contributed to and accepted by [Apache Software Foundation](https://github.com/apache).**

 We are running the project in Apache way.
-All PMC members, committers and major contributors have been invited as Apache SkyWalking committers.
+All PMC members, committers and major contributors in 2017 have been invited as Apache SkyWalking committers.
 PPMC has been set to manage the project with IPMC(before graduate).

-Now, **SkyWalking is in Apache Incubator**, click [here](https://incubator.apache.org/projects/skywalking.html) for more details in ASF.
-___

-Skywalking is an APM for Distributed Systems, also known Distributed Tracing System. 吴晟 [@wu-sheng](https://github.com/wu-sheng) created this project at Oct.
+Back to 2015, SkyWalking is an APM for Distributed Systems, also known Distributed Tracing System. 吴晟 [@wu-sheng](https://github.com/wu-sheng) created this project at Oct.
 2015.
 And contributed this project to the OpenSkywalking Organization at 2017.

+Now, **SkyWalking is in Apache Incubator**, click [here](https://incubator.apache.org/projects/skywalking.html) for more details in ASF.

+## Organization members
 We have following groups to manage and contribute the project, each one has its own rights and responsibilities.

 # Project Management Committee (PMC)